 - recreational possession

-Drug possession is one of the least serious narcotics crimes because it usually involves small quantities and no pending drug sales.
-Though it is still a felony, and a conviction can cause you to lose out on employment and housing opportunities.
+Drug possession in Nevada is one of the least serious narcotics crimes because it usually involves small quantities and no pending drug sales.
+Still, it is a felony, and a conviction can cause you to lose out on employment and housing opportunities.

 Possessing means to knowingly exercise control.
 This is not the same as ownership.
 Stealing drugs puts the thief in possession of those drugs even though the thief does not own them.